interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_higher_priority/conflict_higher_priority.md

 As such it should be rejected per **[astm.f3548.v21.SCD0020](../../../../../requirements/astm/f3548/v21.md)**.

 ### [Validate flight 1 not modified test step](../../validate_shared_operational_intent.md)
-The first flight should not have been modified.
-It is acceptable for the flight to not exist anymore.
+Because the modification attempt was invalid, either Flight 1 should not have been modified (because the USS kept the original accepted request), or it should have been removed (because the USS rejected the replacement plan provided).

 ### [Validate flight 2 sharing test step](../../validate_shared_operational_intent.md)